cloudflare/cloudflare-docs/content/workers/runtime-apis/bindings/service-bindings/rpc.md

 This behavior is intentional —  it is intended to protect you from accidentally exposing private class internals.
 Generally, instance properties should be declared private, [by prefixing them with `#`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties).
 However, private properties are a relatively new feature of JavaScript, and are not consistently used.

-The RPC interface between two of your Workers may be a security boundary, we need to be extra-careful, so instance properties are always private when communicating between Workers using RPC, whether or not they have the `#` prefix.
+Since the RPC interface between two of your Workers may be a security boundary, we need to be extra-careful, so instance properties are always private when communicating between Workers using RPC, whether or not they have the `#` prefix.
 You can always declare an explicit getter at the class level if you wish to expose the property, as shown above.

 These visibility rules apply only to objects that extend `RpcTarget`, `WorkerEntrypoint`, or `DurableObject`, and do not apply to plain objects.
 Plain objects are passed "by value", sending all of their "own" properties.